Sidara: Sidara today

 Since the fall of the monarchy in Iraq, the popularity of the Sidara has gradually declined.
-The last major figure to wear it was former President Ahmed Hassan al-Bakr and Saddam Hussein.
+The last major figure to wear it was former presidents Ahmed Hassan al-Bakr and Saddam Hussein.
 Since the 1980s, it has become uncommon to see a person wearing the Sidara in Iraq, except in some particular places in both Baghdad and Mosul, and on occasions that bear a traditional character.
 The Iraqi Sidara has disappeared from the Iraqi military uniform in the 21st century.
 The Iraqi Sidara has recently been revived in cultural and artistic circles.
 Due to the current conditions in Iraq, the headwear represents a form of nostalgia for the past, especially a political one where the Iraqi state existed with proper laws, institutions, and sovereignty.
 Due to its return as a cultural symbol, the headgear became associated with the educated class too since national dresses are usually linked to a society's heritage and traditions by Iraqi academics.

 In Erbil, there's an annual exhibition that celebrates the Iraqi Sidara and its many variants and forms as an expression of adherence to the traditional heritage of old fashions.
 During the annual festival, the people of the city are encouraged to wear the headgear to remember the past and old heritage and culture of Iraq.

 American actor Mahershala Ali wears a black cap inspired by the Iraqi Sidara which he notably wore during the 2019 91st Academy Awards.